 Centro Histórico is a very urban part of the city, so probably not the best option for people who prefer peace and quiet.
 But if you like being in the thick of it, Centro Histórico might be a good place to consider staying.

-There’s also loads of budget accommodation options here, and cheap places to eat and drink.
+There are also loads of budget accommodation options here, and cheap places to eat and drink.

 How to Find Accommodation in Mexico City